The Ultimate JQL Cheat Sheet: How To Get Started, from an Expert

 If you’re curious how those work, it will basically run another JQL statement inside of yours, and it may do that several times in order to get the detail you want.
 It says “Ok you want those results.
 Now you want these results from those results.
 Now you want these results from those results from the first results!”
 While you’d be executing three different JL statements, it would return one set of issues.

-There are lots of programs in the Atlassian Marketplace that do this, and I’ve recently written one for Visor – so you can expect to see that in our app soon.
+There are lots of programs in the Atlassian Marketplace that do this, and I’ve recently created one for Visor – so you can expect to see that in our app soon.

 The other pitfall I see people running into with JQL usually comes up if they’ve never used any programming or query languages before, so they don’t have a complete grasp of the different values.